What Is a CISA?

 Given the technology-focused nature of modern business, it is crucial to properly safeguard assets, maintain data integrity, and operate effectively to achieve your organization’s goals or objectives within a safe computing environment.
 Similar to a CPA, a CISA provides IT specialization and an additional layer of qualifications to make sure your organization meets or exceeds the ideal auditing criteria for the desired results.

 If no one on your team is currently a CISA, we can help you at I.S.
 Partners, LLC.
 Our IS auditing team members hold CISA certification and can quickly and effectively assess your processes.
 We are happy to help you achieve all of your organization’s auditing goals and objectives.
-Call us at 215-675-1400 or us or send us a message to discuss our CISA credentials and how we can help.
+Learn more about our CISA Advisory services.